-Steps #2 and #3 of this DPIA plan are directly related to data mapping.
-Step #2 is, itself, data mapping, while Step #3 – identify privacy and related risks – is an essential component of creating a useful data map.
+Steps 2 and 3 of this DPIA plan are directly related to data mapping.
+Step 2 is data mapping itself, while Step 3 is an essential component of creating a helpful data map.

 Reason #3: Demonstrate Privacy by Design (Article 5)

 The fundamental goal of the GDPR is to protect user data by establishing stricter guidelines for the collection and handling of personal information.
-In Article 5 of the GDPR, the regulation establishes the key principles of data processing, as should be followed by businesses in order to meet this end goal.
+In Article 5 of the GDPR, the regulation specifies the key principles of data processing, which businesses should follow to meet this end goal.

-Among these principles is the idea of Privacy by Design (PbD).
-This is the concept that data protection and privacy measures should be built into every element of your business – as an essential building block, rather than an afterthought.
+Among these principles is the idea of Privacy by Design (PbD) — the concept that you should build data protection and privacy measures into every element of your business as an essential building block rather than an afterthought.

 According to the text of the GDPR itself, you need to ensure that personal data is:

-Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’)
+“processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’).”